iulianbadoi/eth.sh/README.md

 ## USAGE

 Typical usage for full automation.
 From Desktop open terminal and `cd` to directory with script.
 Your computer will restart and continue automatically as needed.
+If your computer is fast some reboots will happen before you even unlock the screen.
+This is normal.

+On a default clean install of Ubuntu 16.04 LTS, this is typical usage:

+`sudo chmod a+x eth.sh`
 `sudo ./eth.sh -w 0xf1d9bb42932a0e770949ce6637a0d35e460816b5`

 Options can be added as desired.
 For verbose mode (lots of output):